giuliapeteani/Identification-and-characterization-of-SERIOUS-GAMES-on-PlayStore/Part2/README.txt

 In order to obtain the csv files needed for the dashboard, simply run the two .py main functions.
-Then, after having done the download of 'dashboard' folder (where also the required csv files just mentioned are stored) and after having put in Public folder of your pc the three csv files (attention deficit.csv, learning_disorders.csv, other.csv), simply run the file dashboard.py to visualize the dashboard
+Then, after having done the download of 'dashboard' folder (where also the required csv files just mentioned are stored) and after having put in Public folder of your pc the three csv files (attention deficit.csv, learning_disorders.csv, other.csv), simply run the file dashboard.py to visualize the dashboard.